panva/jose/SECURITY.md

 #### Side-Channel Attacks

-This library delegates all cryptographic operations to the underlying Web Cryptography.
-Any resistance to side-channel attacks (timing attacks, cache attacks, etc.) is entirely dependent on the underlying cryptographic implementations and is outside the scope of this library.
+This library delegates cryptographic primitives to Web Cryptography.
+Resistance to side-channel attacks within those primitives depends on the runtime and is outside the scope of this library.
+The library composes those primitives for AES_CBC_HMAC_SHA2 and Concat KDF, and implements the random-CEK failure handling described in RFC 7516, Section 11.5.

 ### Security Guarantees

 This library aims to provide the following security guarantees:

 - **Specification compliance**: Correct implementation of the JOSE family of specifications (RFC 7515, RFC 7516, RFC 7517, RFC 7518, RFC 7519, and related RFCs), validated against test vectors from the respective specifications.
-- **JWT Claims Set validation**: Validation of JWT claims (`exp`, `nbf`, `iat`, `aud`, `iss`, `sub`, `typ`, etc.) according to the options supplied by the application.
+- **JWT Claims Set validation**: Validation of JWT claims (`exp`, `nbf`, `iat`, `aud`, `iss`, `sub`, etc.) and the `typ` (Type) Header Parameter according to the options supplied by the application.
 Claims or policies not required through the API remain the application's responsibility.
 - **Input validation**: Validation of inputs to prevent misuse of the API.

 ### Out of Scope